Introduction

 Certbot for Windows currently cannot install the certificate in Apache or Nginx for you.
 As of the most recent release, you will have to edit your web server application’s configuration to install the certificate yourself after Certbot has obtained it.

 At the time, I didn't realize the full implications of that.
-The word "install" in the above is a little confusing.
-The certificates do not have to be installed like a program has to be, but Apache needs its configuration files edited so it can find them, and Certbot cannot do that on Windows.
-That is what the text is referring to.
+Once the certificates have been downloaded, Apache needs its configuration files edited so it can find them.

-For the method I chose to use Certbot, the Apache service must be stopped.
+For this method the Apache service must be stopped as Certbot needs access to port 80.
 This is because using the --standalone option, Certbot needs access to port 80.

 certbot certonly --standalone